Teachers’ Resources

 This is particularly important for the Rediscover Play and Make a Scene courses.
 More on why we made these changes is available here.

 Generally speaking, a Support Teacher should follow the lead of the main teacher, and may be asked to run exercises or cover modules from time-to-time—for example, to run the back-half of a class or introduce new warm-ups (the broad theme and design should be run by the Lead Teacher).
-The Support Teacher is not expected to engage in any significant out-of-class duties.
+The Support Teacher is not expected to engage in any significant out-of-class duties, and are not offered reimbursements for adminstrative duties (see Out-of-Class Administrative Duties above).

 Support Teachers are considered of equal standing to the main teacher, and we highly encourage courses with two teachers to cross-pollinate and share ideas within the class as well as to learn through modelling.